particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/troubleshooting-the-particle-workbench.md

 "particle.particle-vscode-core"`.
 8. **Scroll to the bottom of this page and follow the steps for issue reporting.**

-## Steps To Take If Workbench Does Not Recognize Your Device
+## Steps to take if workbench does not recognize your device

 Hardware peripheral issues have several main causes.
 In order: